jw/stilus/docs/migration.md

 ### General

- - Often `push` is used to add an element to a list in Stylus; in Stilus an append needs to be used.
+ - Often `push` is used to add an element to an array in Stylus; in Stilus an `append` needs to be used.

 ### Stack